vocdoni/docs/src/architecture/smart-contracts/process.md

 When a process is created, the entity needs to define what options apply to it.
 The combination of them produces:

 - The process `mode`
-    - It determines the external behaviour of the process, when it starts, what can be updated, etc.
+    - It determines the external behavior of the process, when it starts, what can be updated, etc.
 - The `envelopeType`
-    - Determines the internal behaviour of the votes sent by participants.
+    - Determines the internal behavior of the votes sent by participants.
 - The `censusOrigin`
     - Determines the way to compute and validate the voter's census proofs